dangoldin/blog.dangoldin.com/_posts/2016-05-21-analyzing-imdb-data-step-1---cleaning-and-qa.md

 <img src="{{ IMG_PATH }}imdb-tables.png" alt="IMDB tables" style="float: right; margin-left: 10px; width:200px"/>

 Lucky for me I already had the data loaded and queryable in MySQL.
-Most of the time the data is scattered all over the place in a variety of different formats that require a slew of scripts to wrange and manipulate the data into a useful format.
+Most of the time the data is scattered all over the place in a variety of different formats that require a slew of scripts to wrangle and manipulate the data into a useful format.

 The first task was to get familiar with the data and I started by looking at sample rows from each of the tables.
 The table names were descriptive but it turned out that some of them were empty.
 Running a query that calculated the size of each provided a good idea of where the valuable data was - for my analysis the useful data lived in the title, name, cast_info, and person_info tables.